Hengist and Horsa—Frisian Horses from Overseas That Founded the Kentish Kingdom

 King Vortigern was, of course, deeply impressed and at once fell in love with Hengist's niece.
 Some say Satan entered Vortigern's heart because Ronixa was a heathen.
 The king asked Hengist for permission to marry her.
 After Hengist had consulted his younger brother Horsa and other chieftains in his retinue, he agreed to the marriage under the condition that the king would grant him the land in the corner of his kingdom named Cantuaria, which is today Canterbury.
 The love-struck king agreed, and the marriage was celebrated with a great wedding.
 King Vortigern and Ronixa were both very happy together.

-The eldest son from the king's first marriage, Prince Gortenir, together with the earls and thegns of the kingdom, disagreed with all these developments and demanded repeatedly from the king that the Frisians be expelled from the country.
-A male offspring from this marriage would have consequences for the succession to the throne.
-Moreover, Ronixa was a heathen.
-King Vortigern refused to listen to his son and principal advisors in the wiðrædde ('council of witnesses').
-Perhaps knowing how difficult it is to curb migration (Dale 2024).
-Now Prince Gortenir and the noblemen plotted against the king and declared Gortenir king.
-Next, an army was raised against the Frisians.
-During this battle, Horsa died and the Frisians suffered a great defeat.
-Nearly all Frisians were driven out of Britannia, including Hengist.
+The eldest son from the king’s first marriage, Prince Gortenir, together with the earls and thegns of the kingdom, opposed all these developments and repeatedly demanded that the Frisians be expelled from the country.
+A male heir from this marriage would affect the succession to the throne, and Ronixa was a heathen.
+King Vortigern refused to heed the advice of his son and principal advisors in the wiðrædde ('council of witnesses'), perhaps aware of how difficult it is to curb migration (Dale 2024).

 Gortenir's victory was short.
 Not long after, he was poisoned, and so his father Vortigern became king again.
 Ronixa urged Vortigern to send for Hengist, which he did.
 Hengist was instructed to come in secrecy to Britannia and only with a small warband.
 Sly Hengist, however, ignored these instructions and landed with a great number of ships with many bold warriors of great stature.
 King Vortigern and his noblemen were furious and wanted to drive out the Frisians.
 Ronixa notified Hengist of the intentions of the Britons.
 In reaction, Hengist sent a courier to the king to inform him that the Frisians were not here to make trouble nor war.
 He only wanted to ask the king to accept Frisian warriors in the king's service for the defence of the realm.
 Hengist asked for a time and place to negotiate.

 Other elements that differ between the different versions is first of all the number and timing of ships the Frisians, and other tribes, sailed with.
 In other versions, the Frisians initially arrived with three ships and later eleven more ships came.
 Also about the personage Princess Ronixa exist conflicting stories.
 She is presented both as daughter and as niece of Hengist.
 Furthermore, she is known as Rowena or Rouuenne too, and sometimes as a treacherous woman (Webster 2012, Winsemius 2016).
 Not surprisingly, in Anglo-Saxon versions of the saga, Rowena/Ronixa is the one who poisons King Vortimer/Gortenir, whilst in the Frisian version of the saga it is left open who the murderer is.
-True to the tradition, characters Rowena MacLeod and Rowena Ravenclaw are witches in the television series Supernatural and in the film series Harry Potter, respectively.
+No biases involved, of course.

 Of interest is also the reason why Frisians, together with Angles and Saxons, had to leave their lands.
 In the version we presented in this blog post, the reason was that the land had become overcrowded and famine was on the brink.
 In old Swiss sagas telling about their own origins, it is Frisians and Swedes who had to leave their lands because of a famine too.
 They moved to the Alps and lay the foundation of Switzerland.
 Here too, men, women and children who had to leave, were chosen by lot.
 Check our blog blog post Make way for the homesick dead!

-Note 1 - About the same time, two other brothers from Frisia caused turmoil in the wider region.
+Note 1 — About the same time, two other brothers from Frisia caused turmoil in the wider region.
 These were Corsold and Coarchion, who were warlords operating in Brittany and subdued the Bretons.
 There are also parallels in both stories on how the Frisians exerted terror over the Britons and Bretons.
-And, of course, a beautiful woman who plays an important role.
+And, of course, a beautiful woman who plays an important role, too.
 For more, read our blog post A Frisian warlord who ruled in Brittany, until his wife cheated on him.

-Note 2 - If the reader wants to feel the emotion of what happened during the Treason of the Long Knives, watch the episode of the Red Wedding of Game of Thrones.
-In the North-Frisians version of the saga the signal to draw their swords was: "Nhmet oure saar!"
+Note 2 — If the reader wants to feel the emotion of what happened during the Treason of the Long Knives, watch the episode of the Red Wedding of Game of Thrones.
+The Red Wedding in its turn was inspired by the Black Dinner in Scotland in the Late Middle Ages.
+A dinner with King James II when the leading heads of the Douglas clan were murdered.

 Suggested hiking